JGradone/Slocum-AD2CP/README.md

 Acknowledgments
 ----------------------
+Citations for the methods used in this package are included in the code where relevant.
 This repository was designed using Cookiecutter Data Science: https://drivendata.github.io/cookiecutter-data-science/